nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 ```

-The job provided in the `jobs.py` file can be run via the UI to the `clean` method on any `DataComplianceRule` class available to the plugin.
+The provided `RunRegisteredDataComplianceRules` job can be used to run the `audit` method for any number of registered `DataComplianceRule` classes in an ad-hoc fashion.
+This can be used to rerun the data compliance rules for the first time over a set of objects or rerun the rules after an update to the compliance logic.

 ## Viewing Results

 All data compliance objects can be found on the navigation bar under `Extensibility -> Data Validation Engine -> Data Compliance`.
-This is a basic table that lists all records in the table currently.
+This view lists all available data compliance results.

 The `nautobot_data_validation_engine` app automatically creates template extensions to add a `Data Compliance` tab to the detail view of all objects.
-The `Data Compliance` tab will only be visible if there is an `DataCompliance` object that exists for that model.